Minority representation and fairness in network ranking: An application to school contact diary data: Minority representation profiles and models

 \fi Following the terminology in \citet{friedler2021possibility}, we refer to the generative model for the underlying network $A$ as the {\em construct model}, and the generative model for $Y$ as the {\em observation model}.

 These observation errors can systematically reduce the visibility of minority nodes in degree-based rankings.
-If the construct network $A$ has proportionally representation (e.g., Erdős–Rényi model), but the observation errors favors within-group edges (e.g., $\beta_{12} < \beta_{11} = \beta{22}$), minority nodes will underrepresented in top-$K$ rankings.
+If the construct network $A$ has proportionally representation (for instance if it follows an Erdős–Rényi model), but the observation errors favors within-group edges (e.g., $\beta_{12} < \beta_{11} = \beta_{22}$), minority nodes will be underrepresented in top-$K$.
 If the majority group nodes are more likely to form within-group connections in the construct network $A$, additional observation bias with $\beta_{12} \leq \beta_{11} = \beta_{22} $ will further exacerbate the underrepresentation of minority nodes in top-$K$ rankings.